joachim-gassen/osacc/README.md

 If you have reproduced and even read our study, we would be super interested in hearing your views.
 Besides reaching out to us via email, you could also start a public discussion by opening up a GitHub Issue here in this repository.
 Be nice though, as this is a really fresh, rough, and early stage draft that you are reading ;-)

+### Disclaimer

+This project has been developed jointly with the [Open Science Data Center](https://www.accounting-for-transparency.de/projects/open-science-data-center/) of the [TRR 266 "Accounting for Transparency"](https://www.accounting-for-transparency.de).